fuinorg/event-store-commons/test/README.md

 # esc-test
-Event store commons test classes.
+Provides tests for all event store commons implementations.